Drugs and Other Mind Thrashers

 Acid: LSD

 Addiction: the condition of having given oneself over to some strong habit.
-For a discussion, click here
+For a discussion, including signs to look for and dealing with addicts, click here.
+(Also defined as an uncontrollable craving, seeking or continued use)

 Alcohol: Potable alcohol is ethyl alcohol; methyl alcohol is poisonous.
 ‘Moonshine’ (private distillation, illegal when unregulated, untaxed and sold for profit) often has ingredients added to provide ‘kick’ and that may be medically dangerous.